There's a fascinating link between histamine and hormones...

 Combined, these reasons are why histamine intolerance symptoms may spike around the time of ovulation and just before your period begins.
 There’s also merit in considering that histamine and mast cell activation in the time before menstruation is actually the culprit that gives you period pain, heavy periods, headaches, mood swings and other symptoms of PMS, and it’s not just estrogen and progesterone changes that are the cause of these effects7.

 Another intriguing finding in this regard is the change in the symptoms of histamine intolerance throughout pregnancy.
 Many women have a significant reduction in their symptoms like hives, runny nose, itchy eyes, etc. Some even report having recovered from their asthma as a result of their little bundle of joy.
 It’s because the placenta, that feeds the fetus in the uterus, makes a huge amount of DAO, which breaks down histamine and reduces the levels that the body has to deal with8, 9.

 One of the best ways to figure out whether your body either needs help to process estrogen more effectively, or reduce the production, is to have your hormone levels checked.
 This check typically would include measuring your progesterone levels, too, as progesterone promotes the production of DAO, which naturally, would be hampered if your progesterone levels are not sufficient.

 Of course, it would be great if you could test your histamine levels.
-Unfortunately, because of the nature of histamine and its binding, testing its levels in the blood are not a good indication of how much you actually have flowing through your system10.
+Unfortunately, because of the nature of histamine and its binding, testing its levels in the blood is possible, but is not a highly reliable indication of how much you actually have flowing through your system 10.